Clinical Trials and Research Projects:

 The Center is actively investigating treatments that can improve our patients’ quality of life and better control disease activity.
 Current, formal research studies are listed.
 New studies are being planned to begin in the near future.

-11. JBT-10 in Diffuse Cutaneous Systemic Sclerosis.
+7. JBT-101 Phase 2 Study in Diffuse Cutaneous Systemic Sclerosis.
 The Johns Hopkins PI is Dr. Hummers (Corbus).
 This is a multicenter study of an investigational drug for diffuse scleroderma.
-Patients having an onset of early diffuse scleroderma less than six years ago are included.
+Patients having an onset of early diffuse scleroderma are included.
 Enrollment is currently closed but participants are being followed.